OneBadUnit/AEGIS/docs/AEGIS_DECISION_LOG.md

 The value of a consensus signal comes from its cross-spectrum nature.
 A story covered by AP + CNN + NYT (all center/left) is less certain than a story covered by AP + NYT + Fox News (center + left + right).

 **Decision:**
-Orientation bonuses in consensus scoring:
+Orientation bonuses in `front_page_consensus.py::_score_consensus()` (Python):
 - left + center + right all present: +0.30
-- any two orientations present: +0.15
+- (left + center) or (center + right): +0.15
+- left + right without center: +0.05
 - single orientation only: no bonus

+Orientation bonuses in `RadarDashboard.jsx::scoreCluster()` (JavaScript, for client-side live-feed clustering):
+- left + center + right all present: +0.20
+- center + one of left/right: +0.10
+- left + right without center: no bonus
+- single orientation only: no bonus

 **Reason:**
 When outlets with fundamentally different editorial agendas and audiences all choose to lead with the same story, that convergence is the strongest available editorial consensus signal.
 The bonus is proportional to the degree of spectrum coverage achieved.

 **Tradeoffs Accepted:**
-- Left + right without center receives no bonus, because this pattern more often reflects contested framing than genuine factual consensus — both sides are leading with the story but potentially for opposite editorial reasons
+- Left + right without center receives a minimal bonus (+0.05) in the Python engine rather than the same as center-inclusive pairs, because this pattern more often reflects contested framing than genuine factual consensus.
+The JS client-side scorer gives left+right without center no bonus at all.
+- The two systems use different bonus magnitudes because they operate on different scales and source sets

 **Implementation:**
 `RadarDashboard.jsx::scoreCluster()` and `front_page_consensus.py::_score_consensus()`.
-Both implement the same orientation logic independently for their respective use cases.
+Both implement orientation spread logic but with different magnitude values.

 **Outcome:** *(confirmed)* Full-spectrum corroboration events are rare and score substantially higher than single-orientation coverage.